nginxinc/nginx-gateway-fabric/site/content/installation/running-on-kind.md

 {{< note >}}NGINX will only start listening on these ports after you set up a [Gateway](https://gateway-api.sigs.k8s.io/api-types/gateway/#gateway) resource with a valid listener.{{</note>}}

-## Getting Started with NGINX Gateway Fabric
+## Get Started with NGINX Gateway Fabric

 Learn how to use NGINX Gateway Fabric by exploring the tutorials in the [examples](https://github.com/nginxinc/nginx-gateway-fabric/tree/v1.3.0/examples) directory.
 The guides provide practical instructions and scenarios to help you use NGINX Gateway Fabric effectively.